coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/registering-your-stake-pool.md

 Copy **poolMetaDataHash.txt** to your air-gapped offline machine, cold environment.

-Now upload your **poolMetaData.json** to your website or a public website such as [https://pages.github.com/](https://pages.github.com)

-For example, you can [upload pool metadata to GitHub](../part-v-tips/uploading-pool-metadata-to-github.md)
+Next, upload your **poolMetaData.json** to a Web site that you administer or a public Web site.
+For example, [upload pool metadata to GitHub](../part-v-tips/uploading-pool-metadata-to-github.md)

 Verify the metadata hashes by comparing your uploaded .json file and your local .json file's hash.